 We investigated whether TRPV4 and intracellular signal transduction system participated in the hypotonicity-adjusting process on sodium currents.
-H-89 dihydrochloride hydrate (H-89, selective inhibitor of PKA), KT5823 (selective inhibitor of PKG), Bisindolylmaleimide VI (BIM, selective inhibitor of PKC), Kn-93 (selective inhibitor of Ca/CaMKII) and BAPTA (Ca2+-chelator, used with Ca2+-free and EGTA-free pipette solution) were filled into recording pipette solution respectively (for I{IM} research, the Kn-93 was added to extracellular perfusing solution).
-Ruthenium red (RR, inhibitor of TRPV4) was used to incubate the single myocytes for 3 minutes before recording.
-A single pulse from -120 mV to -40 mV was used to record I{NaT} and I{NaP} .
+H-89 dihydrochloride hydrate (H-89, selective inhibitor of (selective inhibitor PKA), KT5823 of PKG), bisindolylmaleimide VI (BIM, selective inhibitor of PKC), Kn-93 (selective inhibitor of Ca/CaMKII) and BAPTA (Ca2+-chelator, used with Ca2+-free and EGTAfree pipette solution) were filled into recording pipette solution, respectively (for IIM research, the Kn-93 was added to extracellular perfusing solution).
+Ruthenium red (RR, inhibitor of TRPV4) was used to incubate the single